prashantjoge/.dotfiles/README.md

 # .dotfiles

-A repo of my archlinux config
+A repository of my Archlinux configuration.
+Maintained using GNU Stow.